MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/governance-overview.md

 ## Resources

-Use these resources to further explore governance in SharePoint and related services.
+Use these resources to further explore governance in Microsoft SharePoint and related services.

 ### SharePoint